Minister wants observers on foreign fishing boats

 The minister says the observer would be doing more than fisheries management but also be looking at issues around the welfare of staff.

 "It is absolutely essential that if we allow foreign charter vessels into New Zealand, that we have a situation where no abuse and exploitation of labour can occur."

 One of the country's biggest fishing companies Sanford says it supports a call for more comprehensive reporting and observation on foreign charter vessels.

 Sanford's managing director Eric Barratt says it has investigated the conditions aboard the four Korean vessels it charters and found no evidence the crews are abused.

-Next story in Political: Govt may help ex-inmates get away from gangs
+Next story in Politics: Govt may help ex-inmates get away from gangs

 Copyright © 2012, Radio New Zealand